zellwk/zellwk.com/src/posts/2021-04-16-7-challenges-of-learning-code.md

 What's the first thing you notice when you see such a roadmap?

-If you're reaction is "oh my fucking god", you're not alone.
+If your reaction is "oh my fucking god", you're not alone.
 Most people will look at this roadmap and have the same reaction: oh my fucking god!
 Then _they get overwhelmed by the amount of things they need to do. _

 **Following large roadmaps** like this one **is a surefire way to kill your joy for learning**.